Ex-Ben Lomond football coach Lyndon Johnson to become next Scots boys hoops coach

 Johnson followed his father, Ralph, who coached BL’s football team from 1984 to 1989, taking over the reigns in 2019.

-Now, Johnson’s seemingly veered back into basketball with BL’s boys hoops vacancy.
-A former head coach at Roy, Brighton and Northridge, Johnson’s taking up his first courtside gig since finishing a four-year run with the Knights in 2019.
+Now, Johnson’s veered back into basketball with BL’s boys hoops vacancy.
+A former head coach at Roy, Brighton and Northridge, Johnson’s taking up his fourth courtside gig following a four-year run with the Knights in 2019.

 However, the Scots could be in luck.
 At Brighton, Johnson found recurring success during his seven seasons and 115-65 run as the Bengals’ head coach.
 Johnson led Brighton to the 5A state semifinals twice, first in 2004 and again in 2008.